mcaprari/caprazzi_net/_posts/2011-06-23-java-bytecode-string-concatenation-and-stringbuilder.markdown

 String big = new StringBuilder("both").append(cip).append(ciop).toString();
 {% endhighlight %}

-Now of course nobody in his right mind would ever write any of the above, but here is more common pattern:
+One more example:
 {% highlight java%}
 String boo = "both";
 for (int i=1; i<100; i++)
      boo += cip + ciop;
 {% endhighlight %}

-Now the compiler will do the obvious thing and instantiate one new StringBuilder at each iteration:
+Now the compiler will do the obvious thing and instantiate one new StringBuilder at each iteration, as if I had written
 {% highlight java%}
 String boo = "both";
 for (int i=1; i<100; i++)
      boo += new StringBuilder(boo).append(cip).append(ciop).toString();
 {% endhighlight %}

-In this case it is best to use this idiom:
+For better efficiency, I should have done this:
 {% highlight java%}
 StringBuilder foo = new StringBuilder("both");
 for (int i=1; i<2; i++)